frontendkey/blog-posts/posts/Introducing-Github-Actions.md

 ---
 ## "Amazing service providers"

-There are lots of amazing tools and services out there and I've handpicked a few to share with you all.
-Many of these are free, or has a free tier, so don't hesitate to check them out.
+There are lots of amazing tools and services out there and I've handpicked a few that I use to share with you all.
+Most of them are either free, or has a free tier/trial, so don't hesitate to check them out.

+I'll specifying my use case for services listed below, turst me, they do a really good job on those tasks.

+### 1. Github

+Trust me, you should go create a Github account if you don't have one, there are too many handful features packed in Github.
+Let me list a few that I love using.

+- Github Actions
+- Codespaces
+- Github Copilot
+- Github Pages